ajiyamoiz/ORB_SLAM3_Ubuntu20.04/README.md

 1. Download a sequence from https://vision.in.tum.de/data/datasets/visual-inertial-dataset and uncompress it.

 2. Open the script "tum_vi_examples.sh" in the root of the project.
-Change **pathDatasetTUM_VI** variable to point to the directory where the dataset has been uncompressed.
+Change the **pathDatasetTUM_VI** variable to point to the directory where the dataset has been uncompressed.

 3. Execute the following script to process all the sequences with all sensor configurations:
 ```